Enabling and Managing Forwarders

 The Forwarders screen in Traffic Insights > Settings displays only the Enterprise Agents you have enabled for forwarding.

-Once Traffic Insights setup is complete, the Forwarders screen shows traffic flowing through each Enterprise Agent in the time frame chosen.
-Choose from the last 2 hours up to the last 2 days.
-Filter results by Agent Name or External Collector.
-The Clear Stats button in the top right refreshes collection of all forwarder data to restart from now.
+• View traffic flowing through each Enterprise Agent in the time frame chosen; choose from the last 2 hours up to the last 2 days.

 The screen also has an External Collector Management button that you can use to configure sending flows from your forwarders to another collector besides ThousandEyes.
-To set up an external collector, see Connecting External Collectors.
+To set up an external collector, see Connecting External Collectorsarrow-up-right.

 Understanding the Forwarder Table